 Myth 6: You don’t need to worry about osteoporosis until menopause.

 Bone loss — even osteoporosis — can be secretly affecting you in your 20s, 30s and 40s.
 We normally achieve peak bone mass in our 20s and then begin to lose it, some of us more quickly than others.
 The earliest type of bone loss takes place for women who are thin, have celiac disease, suffer from irregular menstrual cycles or poor nutrition, or use steroid drugs.

 Myth 7: There’s nothing you can do once you have osteoporosis other than take a drug.

 The U.S. Surgeon General recommends much more than drugs!
-In fact, in 2004 the Surgeon General provided a pyramid outlining the best ways to promote bone health and prevent osteoporosis and fracture.
+In fact, in 2004 the Surgeon General provided a pyramid outlining the best ways to promote overall bone health in addition to fracture and osteoporosis prevention.
 The first steps in the pyramid are the natural approach to bone health combining nutrition, physical activity and fall prevention.
 Next comes assessing and treating the underlying causes of compromised bone health.
 Finally, as the final resort, is the use of bone drugs.